 Tuition exemptions are issued only for the period in which a student is currently enrolled; therefore, unless otherwise stated, applications must be submitted no later than the date of commencement at the end of the spring semester or the official graduation date at the end of the summer session or fall semester.
-Beginning with the Fall 2014 semester, Satisfactory Academic Progress must be met in order to maintain eligibility for most exemptions.
+Satisfactory Academic Progress must be met in order to maintain eligibility for most exemptions.